-Colorado Springs | Q3 2020
+Colorado Springs | Year End 2020

 This Colorado Micro Market Report includes real estate data statistics for the following neighborhoods (single family, unless otherwise indicated): Broadmoor, Broadmoor Bluffs/Spire, Broadmoor Resort, Cordera, Flying Horse, Kissing Camels, Mountain Shadows, Old North End/Patty Jewett, Peregrine, Pine Creek, Sanctuary Pointe/Fox Run, Skyway, Wolf Ranch, and Woodmoor.